-• Licensed as a psychiatrist in the state where services are provided;

-• Licensed as a psychologist in the state where services are provided;

-• Licensed as a professional Counselor in the state where services are provided;

-• Licensed as a masters level social worker in the state where services are provided; or

-• Pennsylvania Behavior Specialist License.
+- Licensed as a psychiatrist in the state where services are provided; - Licensed as a psychologist in the state where services are provided; - Licensed as a professional Counselor in the state where services are provided; - Licensed as a masters level social worker in the state where services are provided; or - Pennsylvania Behavior Specialist License.

-A licensed behavioral support specialist must meet the following standards regardless of provider service location:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- A licensed behavioral support specialist must meet the following standards: - 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.